iotaledger/ec.ixi/docs/EC.md

 We care indirectly if an actor who is relevant to us heavily relies on another actor.
 For example, we might not plan to interact with the bank of our supermarket ourselves.
 However, that bank is certainly relevant to our supermarket and as such it is relevant to us as well, even though in a smaller degree.

-### Neighbor Clusters

-> Each cluster processes its own transactions and transactions of the neighbor clusters, all the other transactions are ignored because they simply don’t reach the cluster.

-(to be continued ...)

-# Economics of EC

-## Inter-Cluster Token Exchange

-Clusters are not compatible.
-However, just like in the real world where we have currency exchanges, nodes who have balances in both clusters can offer an exchange service between clusters.
-This service would (like the real-world equivalent) of course require a tiny fee to compensate the serving node.

-Even though this service is provided by a third-party, practically no trust is required when realizing transacting through flash.
-A tiny micro-payment stream will flow between both nodes in both clusters.
-If the exchanging node turned out to be malicious and would not transfer the balance to the other cluster but keep it, only an insignificantly low amount of tokens would have been stolen.

-## Token Creation

-Clusters are equivalent to ledger forks.
-As such, there is no mechanism preventing someone from creating a new cluster with new tokens.
-Instead, Economic Clustering relies on economic laws to ensure that there is no damage caused by someone creating tokens out of thin air - which is possible at any time through forking anyways.

-Although tokens can be created out of thin air, value cannot.
-The value of a cluster lies in its economic relevance.
-A cluster without relevance will have no value and therefore the tokens will have no value either.
-Funds in economic clusters will therefore closely resemble those of the real world.
-There is no way to avoid this, neither is there any use in doing so.

 # Implementation

 ## Terminology